 The appeal process is very expensive and time-consuming.
 It may take as long as one year for the North Carolina Court of Appeals to review and issue a decision in a case.
 As such, the decision to appeal a trial judge’s decision in a family related matter is one that should be given careful consideration.
-The appellate attorney at Daphne Edwards Law Firm can provide you with a candid assessment of the merits of your claim to help you determine whether you should move forward with an appeal.
+The Raleigh Family Law Appellate Attorney at Daphne Edwards Law Firm can provide you with a candid assessment of the merits of your claim to help you determine whether you should move forward with an appeal.

 The rules governing the appeal process are very complex and highly specialized.
 Appeals are best handled by attorneys who have specific experience in the appeals process.
 The appellate attorney at Daphne Edwards Law Firm has handled hundreds of appeals and is knowledgeable in all aspects of the appellate procedure.
 Our commitment to helping our clients achieve success through persuasive legal arguments and effective presentations has earned us an exceptional reputation as one of the area’s premier law firms.
 We handle appeals for clients whose cases originated in our firm, as well as clients referred by other attorneys.
-Our team of family law and appellate attorneys ensures that we are well-qualified to provide representation in all areas of appeals of family law related matters, including, but not limited to, child custody, child support, alimony, and division of marital property and debts.
+Our team of Raleigh Family Law Appellate Attorneys ensures that we are well-qualified to provide representation in all areas of appeals of family law related matters, including, but not limited to, child custody, child support, alimony, and division of marital property and debts.